 Winner (for now): QLED

 We include this section begrudgingly, both because burn-in is a misnomer (that’s just an aggravation) and, for most folks, the effect will not be an issue.

 The effect we’ve come to know as burn-in stems from the days of the boxy CRT TV, when the prolonged display of a static image would cause that image to appear to “burn” into the screen.
-What was actually taking place then was the phosphors that coated the back of the TV screen would glow for extended periods of time without any rest, causing the phosphors to wear out and create the appearance of a burned-in image.
-We think this should be called “burn out.”
-But … whatever.
+What was actually taking place was the phosphors that coated the back of the TV screen would glow for extended periods of time without any rest, causing them to wear out and create the appearance of a burned-in image.
+We think this should be called “burn out,” but we digress.

 QLED TVs aren’t susceptible to burn-in.

 The same issue is at play with OLED TVs because the compounds that light up do degrade over time.
 If you burn a pixel long and hard enough, you will cause it to dim prematurely and ahead of the rest of the pixels, creating a dark impression.
 However, in reality, this is not very likely to cause a problem for most viewers — you must essentially abuse the TV intentionally in order to achieve this result.
 Even the “bug” (logo graphic) that certain channels use disappears often enough or is made clear so as to avoid causing burn-in issues.
 You’d have to watch ESPN all day every day (for many days) at the brightest possible setting to cause a problem, and even then it still isn’t very likely.